-A resource for those concerned about security on higher education campuses.
+A resource about security on higher education campuses.

 The Committee on Curriculum and Assessment was developed by merging the CAI and LAMP initiatives and addresses the alignment of competencies and assessments across educational sectors.

-The 15 to Finish program encourages full-time college students to take at least 15 credit hours a semester to put them on track to receive an associate degree in two years or a bachelor’s degree in four years.
+The 15 to Finish initiative encourages full-time college students to take at least 15 credit hours a semester to put them on track to earn an associate degree in two years or a bachelor's degree in four years.

-The Higher Education System Review will assess how effectively Missouri's colleges and universities are meeting he state's higher education needs.
+The Higher Education System Review focuses on how effectively Missouri's colleges and universities are meeting the state's higher education needs.